AndersDeath/diary2/000-current.md

 # 04 January - Wednesday - Tbilisi - 97 day of immigration

 Today I was working for the most part of the day.
+Very soon I will go for a walk, but now I want to write down some thoughts.